LACMIP/emu/docs/_documentation/typecollection.md

 # Type Collection QC Workflow

-The workflow below is used to edit and quality control (QC) type specimen records is outlined below.
+The workflow used to edit and quality control (QC) type specimen records is outlined below.
 To enlarge screenshots, right click and open them in a new tab or window.

-## Search for a type specimen
+## I. Search for a specimen

 Search for type specimens using their LACMIP type numbers.
 These numbers are always labelled on specimens in bright red, yellow, or blue paint (_never_ white paint or stickers).
 If you are unsure whether a number represents a type number, consult the collections staff.